Rob-rls/CV/README.md

 ## Skills

+#### Passion for code
+If you are reading this far, then perhaps you understand what a passion for code means.
+Everyday, I find myself in front of my computer, not because I have to, but because I want to.
+Here are some of the things I do.
+* I currently contribute to an open source web app for a charity organization.
+I work remotely with a team of people from around the world who practice agile methodologies and share passion to code.
+You can see the work [here.](https://github.com/Rob-rls/LocalSupport)
+* To help up skill the next generations of coders, I volunteer with Code Club.
+Currently we are working on getting a club set up at the local school in my area.

 #### Teamwork

 I have over 10 years of professional work within teams.
 I understand that no task is too small and to value input from the group.